Bwin Grand Slam of Darts: Betting and Odds Preview

 One man to watch in our opinion is multiple BDO Champion Glen Durrant who can be claimed at best odds of 28/1 with BetFred.
 Duzza is technically here as a BDO player and the reigning World Champion but since that win at the start of the year, he’s crossed to the PDC and has made a strong impression.
 He may not win it but with two semi final appearances in PDC Premier events, Durrant could certainly be considered for an Each Way pick.

 With 32 players involved, including eight BDO representatives, there are going to be some long prices at the bottom of the pack.
 A number of sports are looking to integrate female players alongside the men and darts has been at the forefront of that move.

 One player we will be watching with interest this week is BDO ladies champion Mikuru Suzuki who won the world title at Lakeside without dropping a set at the start of the year.
-At best odds of 500/1 with Betway and 888Sport, she’s not exactly expected to win the Grand Slam but Suzuki will be hoping to cause an upset in a group that includes Gerwyn Price, Robert Thornton and Dimitri van den Bergh.
+At best odds of 500/1 with Betway, she’s not exactly expected to win the Grand Slam but Suzuki will be hoping to cause an upset in a group that includes Gerwyn Price, Robert Thornton and Dimitri van den Bergh.